dimi-gu/NMD-modeling/README_NMD_ECM.md

-# Non-Maturity Deposit Rate Modelling with an Error-Correction Model
+# Non Maturity Deposit Rate Modelling with an Error-Correction Model

-A Python/Jupyter workflow for estimating the behaviour of **non-maturity deposit (NMD) customer rates** using a long-run pass-through regression and a short-run **Error-Correction Model (ECM)**.
+A Python/Jupyter workflow for estimating the behaviour of **Non Maturity Deposit (NMD) customer rates** using a long-run pass-through regression and a short-run **Error-Correction Model (ECM)**.

 The notebook combines Italian household deposit rates with market-rate and sovereign-spread data, performs model selection and residual diagnostics, estimates the speed of adjustment toward equilibrium, calculates mean-reversion time, and evaluates out-of-sample forecasts.